Best Tools for SEO Analysis and SEO Audits

 Serpstat ends up being #2 on our best SEO analysis tool list for a reason.

-Ahrefs is a terrific tool, mostly used for backlink analysis.
+3rd item on our best SEO analysis and audit tool list - Ahrefs.
+It is a terrific tool, mostly used for backlink analysis.
 They offer the best analysis tools for anything related to backlinks and I use them all the time.

 Up to this point, I haven’t found a tool that analyzes backlinks better than ahrefs, therefore I recommend you start using them as well, especially when starting to build up your backlink portfolio.